 James von Moltke became a member of our Management Board on July 1, 2017.
-He is our Chief Financial Officer and in this function he is responsible for, among other things, Finance, Group Tax, Treasury, Investor Relations, as well as Corporate M&A & Corporate Investments.
+He is our Chief Financial Officer and in this function he is responsible for, among other things, Finance, Group Tax, Treasury and Investor Relations.

 Before Mr. von Moltke joined Deutsche Bank he served as Treasurer of Citigroup.
 He started his career at Credit Suisse First Boston in London in 1992.
 In 1995, he joined J.P.
 Morgan, working at the bank for 10 years in New York and Hong Kong.
 After next working at Morgan Stanley in New York for four years, where he led the Financial Technology advisory team globally, Mr. von Moltke joined Citigroup as Head of Corporate M&A in 2009.
-Three years later he became the US-bank's Global Head of Financial Planning.
+Three years later he became the Global Head of Financial Planning for the U.S. bank.